v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

 10. In the Azure Active Directory admin center, in the navigation pane, select **Users**.

 11. Verify that you see users from your local AD DS.
-Ensure that these users have the value **Yes** in the **Directory synced** column.
+Ensure that these users have the value **Yes** in the **On-premises sync enabled** column.

 12. In the Navigation pane, select **Azure Active Directory** and then select **Groups**.
 Verify that you see groups from your local AD DS.